๐ธ Explore 15+ Flowers That Begin with T With Pictures

 Twinspur – Flowers That Begin with T

 Twinspur, along with other members of its genus, is a charming and versatile flowering plant in the Scrophulariaceae family.
 It is known for its delicate yet vibrant blooms and climbing or trailing growth habit.
-The plant produces tiny, tubular blooms in a variety of colours, including pink, peach, coral, and white.

 It requires little maintenance and can withstand moderate dryness, while it benefits from frequent watering during dry months.
 Its trailing or climbing habit makes it perfect for hanging baskets, window boxes, or as a ground cover in garden beds.